Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Dataset Construction

-There are different strategies to construct NIL-enhanced EL datasets, which contain out-of-KB mentions labelled with NIL (i.e., each mention is linked to either an entity in $E$ or NIL).
+There are different strategies to construct NIL-enhanced (or NIL-labelled) EL datasets, which contain out-of-KB mentions labelled with NIL (i.e., each mention is linked to either an entity in $E$ or NIL).
 One straightforward way is \textbf{Manual Labelling}.
-We adopt one existing manually NIL-labelled dataset in the medical domain, i.e., ShARe/CLEF 2013, which consists of clinical notes (discharge summaries and electrocardiogram, echocardiogram, and radiology reports) in the version 2.5 of the MIMIC-II dataset \cite{suominen2013shareclef}.
-The target ontology is SNOMED CT (represented with their mapped UMLS CUI) which belongs to the Disorder semantic group of 10 semantic types in the UMLS, defined in the annotation guideline \cite{shareclef2013guideline}.
-We use UMLS 2012AB following \citet{ji2020bert}.\footnote{A small portion of mentions (68+24) in ShARe/CLEF 2013 were not recognisable in UMLS 2012AB by string matching of CUIs, as shown in Table \ref{data-stats}.} Around 30\% of the mentions are out-of-KB.\footnote{The out-of-KB mentions can be out of the Disorder semantic group but belong to another semantic type (e.g. ``[Thick] bronchial secretions'' only as body substance; ``soft tissue swelling'' and ``vomiting coffee grounds'' only as findings) \cite{shareclef2013guideline}.}
+We adopt one main manually NIL-labelled dataset in the medical domain, ShARe/CLEF 2013, which consists of clinical notes (discharge summaries and electrocardiogram, echocardiogram, and radiology reports) in the version 2.5 of the MIMIC-II dataset \cite{suominen2013shareclef}.
+The target ontology is SNOMED CT (represented with their mapped UMLS CUI) refined with the Disorder semantic group of 10 semantic types in the UMLS, defined in the annotation guideline \cite{shareclef2013guideline}.
+We use UMLS 2012AB following \citet{ji2020bert}.
+Around 30\% of the mentions are out-of-KB.\footnote{The out-of-KB mentions can be out of the Disorder semantic group but belong to another semantic type (e.g., ``[Thick] bronchial secretions'' only as body substance; ``soft tissue swelling'' and ``vomiting coffee grounds'' only as findings) \cite{shareclef2013guideline}.}